anmarjarjees/js-frameworks/week11/README.md

 # Introduction to MongoDB (NoSQL databases)
-For full review about creating MongoDB Atlas account, preparing Visual Studio, and practicing the essential of CRUD operation using MQL (MongoDB Query Language), please refer to my main Github repo ["MongoDB  with VScode"](https://github.com/anmarjarjees/mongodb-vscode).
+For full review about creating MongoDB Atlas account, preparing Visual Studio, and practicing the essential of CRUD operation using MQL (MongoDB Query Language), please refer to:
+- my main Github repo ["MongoDB  with VScode"](https://github.com/anmarjarjees/mongodb-vscode).
+- My PDF Files (Course Materials Section)

 # Introduction to TypeScript
 For the full list of the code files and TypeScript project and folders settings, please refer to: